 The Saint Elias Mountains straddle the Alaska-Yukon boundary as the highest coastal mountains in the world.
-Mount Logan (19,541'/5956 m) is only slightly lower than McKinley, and the other high peaks include those of the Fairweather subrange into northwest British Columbia.
+Mount Logan (19,541'/5956 m) is only slightly lower than Denali, and the other high peaks include those of the Fairweather subrange into northwest British Columbia.

 The Wrangell Mountains, between the Alaska and Saint Elias ranges, rise to 16,390 feet at Mount Blackburn.
 By world standards they are impressive in almost any context, but, between two higher and more famouns mountain masses, they tend to be overlooked.